 Inclusive SA was revised in 2022 to align with the seven outcome areas of ADS and the associated Targeted Action Plans.
 A more fulsome review will be undertaken in 2023 when the current plan expires.

 This year’s annual report:

-- provides an update on the progress of the 39 actions in Inclusive SA during 2020–21
+- provides an update on the progress of the 39 actions in Inclusive SA over the 2021–22 financial year

-- presents highlights and showcases the achievements from State authorities through DAIPs
+- presents highlights and showcases the achievements by State Government agencies and local councils through their DAIPs

 - outlines our plans, goals and new initiatives for 2023.